kurakste/google-geo-decoder/README.md

 # Simple google geo decoder.
   Just helper for google geo decoder.
-  It gets coordinate and returns address object.
+  It gets coordinate and returns the address.

 ## Installation